akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240302000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 13
 Keywords: Benchmarking, Foundation Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.19059v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.19059v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.19059v1.pdf" filename="2402.19059v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.19059v2.pdf" filename="2402.19059v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Developing a unified multi-task <b>foundation</b> <b>model</b> has become a critical challenge in computer vision research.
-In the current field of 3D computer vision, most datasets solely focus on a relatively limited set of tasks, which complicates the concurrent training requirements of various downstream tasks.
-This makes the training of multi-objective networks difficult to proceed with, which further hinders the development of <b>foundation</b> <b>models</b> in the 3D vision field.
+In the current field of 3D computer vision, most datasets only focus on single task, which complicates the concurrent training requirements of various downstream tasks.
 In this paper, we introduce VEnvision3D, a large 3D synthetic perception dataset for multi-task learning, including depth completion, segmentation, upsampling, place recognition, and 3D reconstruction.
-Since the data for each task was collected in the same scenarios, tasks are inherently aligned in terms of the utilized data.
+Since the data for each task is collected in the same environmental domain, sub-tasks are inherently aligned in terms of the utilized data.
 Therefore, such a unique attribute can assist in exploring the potential for the multi-task model and even the <b>foundation</b> <b>model</b> without separate training methods.
-Several new <b>benchmarks</b> based on the characteristics of the proposed dataset were presented.
-Extensive studies were performed on end-to-end models, revealing new observations, challenges, and opportunities for future research.
-In addition, we designed a straightfoward multi-task network to uncover the ability that VEnvision3D can offer for the <b>foundation</b> <b>model.</b> Our dataset and code will be open-sourced upon acceptance.
+Meanwhile, capitalizing on the advantage of virtual environments being freely editable, we implement some novel settings such as simulating temporal changes in the environment and sampling point clouds on model surfaces.
+These characteristics enable us to present several new <b>benchmarks.</b> We also perform extensive studies on multi-task end-to-end models, revealing new observations, challenges, and opportunities for future research.
+Our dataset and code will be open-sourced upon acceptance.

 {{</citation>}}

-### (53/69 | 101/320) DistriFusion: Distributed Parallel Inference for High-Resolution Diffusion Models (Muyang Li et al., 2024)
+### (53/69 | 101/321) DistriFusion: Distributed Parallel Inference for High-Resolution Diffusion Models (Muyang Li et al., 2024)

 {{<citation>}}